UEFA Euro 2020 qualifying: Schedule

 Below was the schedule of the UEFA Euro 2020 qualifying campaign.

 Due to the COVID-19 pandemic in Europe, the qualifying play-offs, originally scheduled for 26 and 31 March 2020, were postponed by UEFA on 17 March 2020.
 Afterwards, UEFA tentatively scheduled for the matches to take place on 4 and 9 June 2020.
 However, the play-offs were later postponed indefinitely by UEFA on 1 April 2020.
 The scheduling of the play-offs was reviewed by the UEFA Executive Committee during their meeting on 17 June 2020.
 At the meeting, UEFA decided to stage the play-off semi-finals on 8 October 2020, and the finals on 12 November 2020.
 To facilitate this, an additional matchday was added to both international windows, allowing for triple-headers to be played in order to complete the league phase of the 2020–21 UEFA Nations League as scheduled.
 The changes to the International Match Calendar for October and November 2020 were approved by the FIFA Council on 25 June 2020.

 The fixture list was confirmed by UEFA on 2 December 2018 following the draw.

 Draw

-The qualifying group stage draw was held on 2 December 2018, 12:00 CET (11:00 local time), at the Convention Centre Dublin in Dublin, Republic of Ireland.
+The qualifying group stage draw was held on 2 December 2018, 12:00 CET (11:00 local time), at the Convention Centre Dublin in Dublin, Ireland.
 The 55 teams were drawn into 10 groups: five groups of five teams (Groups A–E) and five groups of six teams (Groups F–J).

 The teams were seeded based on the 2018–19 UEFA Nations League overall ranking.
 The four participants of the 2019 UEFA Nations League Finals in June 2019 were placed in a separate pot and drawn into Groups A–D which only had five teams so that they only had to play eight qualifying matches, leaving two free matchdays to play in Nations League Finals.
 The following restrictions were also applied with computer assistance: